Focus on Foci

 In the 1950s it was shown that these manifestations are based on depolarizing processes in the affected neural cells, and in the corresponding tissues of the body's periphery (Fleckenstein and Ernsthausen).
 By elimination of the focus, the affected tissues may be repolarised.
 The most striking example of this repolarisation is called "second-phenomenon".

-Ferdinand Huneke, the founder of neural therapy whose remarkable contribution in this regard we shall look at in detail later, discovered over forty years ago that injection of a local anesthetic near a primary focus may immediately remove any symptoms of distant disease induced by the focus.
-This effect - the second-phenomenon - usually takes place only a few seconds after the anesthetic injection, and lasts for hours, days, or even for a lifetime.
+Ferdinand Huneke, the founder of neural therapy whose remarkable contribution in this regard we shall look at in detail later, discovered over forty years ago that injection of a local anaesthetic near a primary focus may immediately remove any symptoms of distant disease induced by the focus.
+This effect - the second-phenomenon - usually takes place only a few seconds after the anaesthetic injection, and lasts for hours, days, or even for a lifetime.
 Naturally the improvement occurs only in those regions influenced by the injected focus.
 Nevertheless, the measure has therefore a remarkable diagnostic value as well.

 Since neural therapy only neutralizes the neural effect of a focus, the focus itself must, of course, be removed after such treatment, in order to eliminate its latent toxic or allergenetic action.
 Conversely, any focal surgery must be followed by desensitizing and neural-therapeutic measures.